ruslanmv/HDP-Sandbox-AWS/README.md

 This is a summary of the official HDP tutorial https://hortonworks.com/tutorial/sandbox-deployment-and-install-guide/section/3/

-In order to use the in-browser Java SSH Client to ssh to EC2 instances, please use Firefox.

 ## Steps
 1. Login in to the AWS Console, and boot an EC2 instance with Amazon Linux 2 AMI:
    - Use >= 16GB of RAM (t2.xlarge or above).
    - Add >=20GB storage.
    - Configure security Group: Add rule for [Type=All TCP, Source=My IP].
       It is important to restrict access only to your IP.
-Do not make it open to the wild.

    - Keep note the key pair you are using for the EC2 instance.
    - Note down the public ip of this instance.
      This is the IP address you are going to use to access HDP services and web UIs.

 2. After the EC2 instance is up and running, select the instance, click `Connect`, select